ilo21/fpExplorer/README.md

         ```

 ## Troubleshooting installation of python packages
-Here are some of the packeges with which we had problems installing on MacOS and the solutions that worked for us:
+Here are some of the packeges with which we had problems on MacOS and the solutions that worked for us:
 ```
 pip3 install --no-build-isolation scikit-learn conda install -c conda-forge pyqt